-SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug
+SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug you are always responsible for the plan's monthly premium regardless of the drug payment stage.

-Section 2.1 What are the drug payment stages for Clover Health Choice (PPO) members?
+Section 2.1 What are the drug payment stages for Clover Health Choice Value (PPO) members?

-As shown in the table below, there are "drug payment stages" for your prescription drug coverage under Clover Health Choice (PPO).
+As shown in the table below, there are "drug payment stages" for your prescription drug coverage under Clover Health Choice Value (PPO).
 How much you pay for a drug depends on which of these stages you are in at the time you get a prescription filled or refilled.
+Keep in mind

-Stage 1 Stage 2 Stage 3 Stage 4 Yearly Deductible Initial Coverage Coverage Gap Catastrophic Coverage Stage Stage Stage Stage During this stage, you pay the full cost of your Tier 3, 4 and 5 drugs.
-You stay in this stage until you have paid \$175 for your Tier 3, 4 and 5 drugs (\$175 is the amount of your Tier 3, 4 and 5 deductible).
+Stage 1 Stage 2 Stage 3 Stage 4 Yearly Deductible Initial Coverage Coverage Gap Catastrophic Coverage Stage Stage Stage Stage Because there is no deductible for the plan, this payment stage does not apply to you.
 (Details are in Section 4 of this chapter.)
-During this stage, the plan pays its share of the cost of your Tier 1 and Tier 2 drugs and you pay your share of the cost.
-After you (or others on your behalf) have met your Tier 3, 4 and 5 deductible, the plan pays its share of the costs of your Tier 3, 4 and 5 drugs and you pay your share.
-You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,130.
+You begin in this stage when you fill your first prescription of the year.
+During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost.
+You stay in this stage until your year- to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,130.
 (Details are in Section 5 of this chapter.)
 During this stage, you pay 25% of the price for brand name drugs (plus a portion of the dispensing fee) and 25% of the price for generic drugs.
-You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$6,550.
+You stay in this stage until your year- to-date "out-of- pocket costs" (your payments) reach a total of \$6,550.
 This amount and rules for counting costs toward this amount have been set by Medicare.
 (Details are in Section 6 of this chapter.)
 During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2021).
 (Details are in Section 7 of this chapter.)